shivamjagdale/Handwritten-Digits-Generator---DCGAN-Generative-Adversarial-Network-/README.md

   - Updating the models and applying gradients.

 16) Training process for a GAN, updating the generator and discriminator with each batch of data across multiple epochs.
+   Generate and save images.
+   Save the model every 15 epochs
+   Generate after final epoch

-17) Generate and save images
+18) Generate and save images

-19) Train the model using the train above function with dataset and epochs
+19) Train the model using the train function above with dataset and epochs

 20) restore the checkpoint